You are currently viewing Special Economic Zones in Kenya and Tax

 a.
 The Kenya National Government

-The Kenya national government is the Special Economic Zones project owner and in most cases the landowner.
+The Kenya national government is the Special Economic Zones project owner and, most times, the landowner.
 The government has set aside public land for the development of the SEZs.

 b.
 Special Economic Zone Developer

-In most cases, the Kenya government does not develop the Special Economic Zones but the development of the facilities is done by participants from the private sector.
+Most times, the Kenya government does not develop the Special Economic Zones, but the development of the facilities is done by participants from the private sector.
 The developers apply and are allocated land by the government to develop Special Economic Zones.
 The developers mostly develop the infrastructure.

 According to the Act, a developer is a “corporate body which is engaged in or plans on developing and which may or may not also operate or plan to operate a Special Economic Zone under the Act”.
 The developer must be licensed under the Special Economic Zones Act.
 Hence, the developer is involved in the developing Special Economic Zone and may or may not operate the Special Economic Zones.

-The infrastructure developed by the developers has been defined by the Act as buildings and other similar facilities, internal roads, power generation, water, drainage, sanitation and water treatments plants, networks, telecommunication etc. These are the facilities that are appropriate for the development and operation of the Special Economic Zones.
-The developer is in most cases from the private sector.
+The infrastructure developed by the developers has been defined by the Act as buildings and other similar facilities, internal roads, power generation, water, drainage, sanitation and water treatments plants, networks, telecommunication, etc. These are the facilities that are appropriate for the development and operation of the Special Economic Zones.
+The developer is, most times, from the private sector.

 c.
 Special Economic Zone Operator

 The Special Economic Zones developers may not operate the facilities they develop.
-However, other parties may be interested to operate the facilities.
+However, other parties may be interested in operating the facilities.
 The developer may decide to give the management of the facilities to a separate entity to manage.
-According to the Act, a Special Economic Zone operator has been defined as a “corporate body engaged in the management of a Special Economic Zone and designated as such under the provisions of the ACT.”
+According to the Act, a Special Economic Zone operator has been defined as a “corporate body engaged in the management of a Special Economic Zone and designated as such under the ACT.”

 d.
 Special Economic Zone Enterprise